Sem20071/vector-role/README.md

 vector-role
 =========

-This role installs vector on Centos
+This role installs vector on Centos.

 Role Variables
 --------------